 The SNP has a majority government in the Scottish Parliament where the First Minister is Nicola Sturgeon.
 Because of the majority government, the SNP was able to introduce a referendum on its main policy – independence for Scotland.
 This took place in September 2014 and was defeated by 55% to 45%.

-However, in the 2015 General Election, for the UK parliament, the SNP gained 56 of the 59 Scottish seats and are presently the 3rd largest party in the Westminster Parliament which has a majority Conservative government with David Cameron as Prime Minister.
+However, in the 2015 General Election, for the UK parliament, the SNP gained 56 of the 59 Scottish seats and are presently the 3rd largest party in the Westminster Parliament which has a majority Conservative government.